rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 # CloudFlare's Protection
 https://blog.cloudflare.com/cache-poisoning-protection/
 Solution: include “interesting” header values in the cache key Instead, we decided to change our cache keys for a request only if we think it may influence the origin response.
 Our default cache key got a bunch of new values:
+## Cloudflare Cache Key Values

-HTTP Scheme
+> HTTP Scheme
-HTTP Host
+> HTTP Host
-Path
+> Path
-Query string
+> Query string
-X-Forwarded-Host header
+> X-Forwarded-Host header
-X-Host header
+> X-Host header
-X-Forwarded-Scheme header
+> X-Forwarded-Scheme header

 # Gobuster Fuzzing for Web Cache Poisoning
 Info: gobuster fuzz --help